 Even beverage offerings are inspired, featuring selections like the Fizzy Lifting Drink (Willy Wonka and the Chocolate Factory, 1971), a ginger and lemon verbena infused shrub served with Cava; and Through the Looking Glass (Alice in Wonderland, 1951), a cherry and grilled pineapple cider infused with a hint of smoked black tea.

 And, even though the film festival ends on Oct.
-29, Aprahamian says they felt inspired to continue their streak with special Halloween-inspired dishes from the movies “Beetlejuice” and “Indiana Jones and the Temple of Doom.”
+29, Aprahamian says they felt inspired to continue their streak with special Halloween-inspired dishes from the movies “Beetlejuice” and “Twin Peaks.”

 Enjoy the show!